 - Select Back Up Now.

-- iCloud will automatically back up daily if you are connected to a power source, connected to wi-fi and your device’s screen is locked.
+- iCloud will automatically back up daily if connected to a power source, connected to wi-fi, and your device’s screen is locked.

 - Open iTunes and connect your device to your computer.